WHAT ARE THE SET OF FACTORS THAT CONTRIBUTE TO PROFICIENT ADULT SECOND LANGUAGE LEARNING?

 A critical issue in bilingualism research is to examine the way two or more languages interact in the brain of bilinguals.
 A substantial amount of research provides evidence that bilinguals' languages interact and influence each other despite constant processes that allow bilinguals to distinguish and use their languages separately.
 This constant interaction has been shown to result in changes to the linguistic and cognitive systems of bilinguals.
 Understanding the ways in which the (becoming) bilingual experience changes linguistic and cognitive function constitutes another of my areas of interest.
 In my work, I investigate cross-linguistic influence in both the grammatical and phonological domain, specifically from the second to the first language, and changes in cognitive abilities, specifically in the executive control domain, in heritage speakers and sequential bilinguals.

 Do our brains differ in the way they process the different languages we know?
-Can we gain better insight into how knowledge of a second language develops by studying the brain?
+Can we gain better insight into how knowledge of a second and/or third language develop by studying the brain?
 Answering these questions (and many others!) constitutes another of my areas of interest.
-In my work, I use neurocognitive methods (such as event-related potentials) to look at first and second language grammatical processing along the continuum of bilingualism in order to gain a greater understanding of the neurocognitive processes underlying successful second language development and use.
+In my work, I use neurocognitive methods (such as event-related potentials) to look at first, second, and third language grammatical processing along the continuum of bilingualism in order to gain a greater understanding of the neurocognitive processes underlying proficient bi/multilingual language development and use.